-- A programmers introduction to some of the SuperCom concepts --

 When using some classes the communication-index seems to disappear but it's always there.
 Even when a connection was setup without the need to provide one, SuperCom will allocate one.

-A software developer can define the index to use manually although SuperCom offers functions to check for available communication-index (data link) e.g. ComValid and also offers functions (e.g. ComPortPresent) in order to query for available serial ports, TAPI devices etc.
+A software developer can define the index to use manually although SuperCom offers functions to check for available communication-index (available data link) e.g. ComValid and also offers functions (e.g. ComPortPresent) in order to query for available serial ports, TAPI devices etc.

 Calling the native SuperCom API directly